vvvv/VL.CEF/README.md

 # VL.CEF
 Set of nodes to render websites in VL.
-Based on the excellent library [CEF](https://bitbucket.org/chromiumembedded/cef/src/master/) (Version 75.1.14) and the .NET bindings [CefGlue](https://gitlab.com/xiliumhq/chromiumembedded/cefglue)
+Based on the excellent library [CEF](https://bitbucket.org/chromiumembedded/cef/src/master/) (Version 103.0.0) with [OBS patch](https://github.com/obsproject/cef/tree/5060-shared-textures) applied and the .NET bindings [CefGlue](https://gitlab.com/xiliumhq/chromiumembedded/cefglue)

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://visualprogramming.net